 Dedicated Navigator Program

->

-> The Dedicated Navigator program was launched in 2010 by Sister Mary Alice Murphy and Anne Wilberton.
+The Dedicated Navigator program was launched in 2010 by Sister Mary Alice Murphy and Anne Wilberton.
 Until the start of 2015, it was run completely by volunteers.
-Today, one staff member manages a team of approximately 15 trained volunteers; those volunteers meet with clients and help them apply for benefits under the Peak Colorado program.
+Today, Homeless Gear — in coordination with its other programs and its operations at the Murphy Center — manages a team of approximately 15 trained volunteers; those volunteers meet with clients and help them apply for benefits under the Peak Colorado program.
 Dedicated Navigators is the only volunteer-driven program of its kind in the state of Colorado.

->

-> - Aid to the Needy and Disabled (AND)
+- Aid to the Needy and Disabled (AND)

 - Old Age Pension (OAP)